 PRAM (Parameter Random Access Memory) stores core values, and SMC (System Management Controller) takes care of your CPU fan, lights on Mac, and keyboard as well.
 So, resetting them could resolve the issue.

 Remember to reset both as just resetting SMC alone won’t work.
-In case you don’t know how to do it, check out our detailed step-by-step guide for help.
+In case you don’t know how to do it, check out our detailed step-by-step guide for help and check out why you need to reset SMC on mac?

 Note: Before you reset the PRAM and SMC, make sure to take proper backup.
 Also, no other external device should be connected to the Mac while you perform the process.